Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 Is it faster to cook in an air fryer or a conventional oven?

 The air fryer is typically 20–30% faster than a conventional oven for the same food at equivalent temperatures.
-A chicken breast that takes 25–30 minutes in a 375°F oven takes 18–22 minutes in an air fryer set to the same temperature.
-The speed advantage comes from the concentrated, circulating airflow that transfers heat to the food surface more efficiently than still or gently circulating oven air.
-Additionally, air fryers reach their set temperature much faster than a full-size oven (3 minutes versus 10–15 minutes for a conventional preheat), which makes the total time from start to plate significantly shorter.
+A chicken breast that takes 25–30 minutes in a 375°F oven takes 18–22 minutes in an air fryer at the same temperature.
+The speed advantage comes from concentrated, circulating airflow that transfers heat to the food surface more efficiently than still or gently circulating oven air.
+According to Which?
+(2024), air fryers also use approximately 50% less electricity than conventional ovens — 0.54 kWh vs. 1.16 kWh to cook the same chicken — meaning the total time and energy cost from start to plate are both significantly lower.

-Sources consulted: Taste of Home, I Heart Umami, Paint the Kitchen Red, Blue Jean Chef, Whole Lotta Yum
+Sources consulted: Taste of Home, I Heart Umami, Paint the Kitchen Red, Blue Jean Chef, Whole Lotta Yum; USDA Food Safety and Inspection Service (FSIS, 2023); Consumer Reports (2025); Which?
+(2024).